Exact checkpoint restarts are not exact in 2018 beta1

 Let's focus on that first, and then worry about the reproducibility issues caused by MPI/OpenMP/FFTW.

-#12 Updated by Berk Hess over 1 year ago
+#12 Updated by Berk Hess about 2 years ago

 I fixed #2016, which was vsite related.
 I think that bug should not have affected reproducibility, but I'm not 100% sure.